What are the Fire Safety Regulations In England?

 Multi-Occupied Residential Buildings

 In these buildings, many people live under the same roof, such as in shared housing, flats, or apartments.
-These buildings require extra safety because residents share the corridors, stairwells, and lifts.
-It is the responsibility of landlords and managers to secure safety by installing fire alarms, fire doors, and signage.
-Professional block management services can ensure these requirements are consistently met.
+These buildings require extra safety because residents share the corridors, stairwalls, and lifts.
+It is the responsibility of the landlords and managers of this type of residential houses to secure the safety by installing tools such as fire alarms, fire doors, and signage, etc.

 Buildings Over 11 Metres in Height